Year 5 2025

 Student Wellbeing

-Students will be allocated a House prior to commencing at the College.
+Junior School students will be allocated a House prior to commencing at the College.
 Younger siblings will be allocated the same House as their older siblings.
+There are opportunities for students to engage in various House gatherings and celebrations throughout the year.
+This enables the fostering of positive relationships with older students, and further development of a sense of school spirit and pride.

-Students will be involved in Whole School Assemblies and will have their own Junior School Assemblies.
+Junior School students participate in both Whole School Assemblies and Junior School Assemblies.

-A thorough orientation program will be conducted to ensure a smooth transition for our Junior School students.
-This will include a “Welcome to MSM” Family Interview in Semester 2.
+A thorough orientation program is conducted to ensure a smooth transition for our Junior School students.
+This includes a Parent Information Evening, “Welcome to MSM” Family Interviews and a Student Orientation Morning in Semester 2.

-The College currently has an extensive orientation program for our incoming Year 7 students including “Welcome to MSM” Family Interviews.
+The College also currently has an extensive Orientation program for our incoming Year 7 students.

-All Junior School students will be able to engage in a variety of Academic, Sports, Arts and Mission co-curricular opportunities throughout the year.
+All Junior School students are able to engage in a variety of Academic, Sports, Arts and Mission Co-Curricular opportunities throughout the year.

 Academic

-Academic co-curricular activities will be designed to enrich and support the learning needs of our students.
-As such, they will be responsive to the interests of our students.
-Activities may include: Mathematics and Science Competitions, Debating, French Club, Japanese Club, History Club, Harry Potter Club.
+Academic Co-Curricular activities are designed to enrich and support the learning needs of our students.
+As such, they are responsive to the interests of our students.
+Activities may include: Mathematics and Science competitions, Reading competitions, eSports, Ethics Olympiad, Debating, French Club and Japanese Club.

 Sport